-This guide is a collection of all the info and every detail that has been published about the New World MMO, either from official sources, press articles & interviews or through screenshots and Youtube videos.
+This guide is a collection of all the info and every detail that has been published about Amazon's New World MMO, either from official sources, press articles & interviews or through screenshots and Youtube videos.
 We will update this guide whenever new information becomes available, all the way until open beta.

 Follow us on Twitter and we'll let you know when we post new content!

 Amazon's New World MMO takes place in Aeternum, a supernatural island which is home to a dark power.
 As the latest wave of explorers, players face not only the island's dangerous and corrupted wildlife, but also the undead remains of previous expeditions, that have been lying in wait for centuries.

 There is another reason so many are drawn to Aeternum: Azoth - the same substance that can corrupt those who come in contact with it - is also a rare and powerful material which plays a vital role in the game as it can empower players, foes and items.